corda/corda-docs-portal/content/en/docs/corda-enterprise/4.5/notary/handling-flag-days.md

 ## Consequences of Flag Days for the notary

 A Flag Day signifies the point in time where the network stops using one set of Network Parameters and begins using the new, previously proposed set of Network Parameters.
-This is discussed in the “Network parameters update process” within the network-map documentation.
+This is discussed in [Network parameters update process](../network/network-map.md#network-parameters-update-process).

-Once a Flag Day is issued, the next time a node polls the Network Map service it will receive the updated Network Parameters, in turn causing the node to shutdown due to a parameter mismatch.
-As a Notary node (whether a basic Notary or a worker within a HA cluster) is built upon the same foundation as a standard node, it will behave in the same way and also shutdown when it next polls.
+Once a Flag Day is issued, the next time a node polls the Network Map service, it will receive the updated Network Parameters, in turn causing the node to shut down due to a parameter mismatch.
+As a Notary node (whether a basic Notary or a worker within a HA cluster) is built upon the same foundation as a standard node, it will behave in the same way and also shut down when it next polls.

 {{< note >}}
 This shutdown occurs because, as there is currently no way to hot swap the old set of Network Parameters with the new set, the only